New York Burlesque Festival 2013: Thursday Night Teaser Party

 We gathered together in the belly of Le Poisson Rouge for the first night of the eleventh annual New York Burlesque Festival.
 Although some of the best-known faces didn’t make an appearance at this early stage, the air was full of relaxed welcome, reunion and anticipation.
-A troupe of enthusiastic go-go dancers took to the stage to get the crowd warmed up, with a standout, attention-stealing appearance from the delectable Stella Chuu.

 [Pictured above: Grace Gotham in a gorgeous samba ensemble at the New York Burlesque Festival Thursday Night Teaser Party.]

 Enter the incomparable World Famous BOB as our hostess, applauding our collective support of live entertainment (“This is not your laptop; you can smell my perfume.”) and reading an impressive list of all the global cities the festival performers have arrived from (“The stripper version of It’s a Small World.”)
 A traditional burlesque blessing from Burlesque TOP 50 ranking stage manager David Bishop (who did a fabulous job throughout the fest, as usual), and we were ready to go.